carascap/blacktape/README.md

 ## License(s)

 Logos, documentation, and other non-software products of the CARASCAP team are distributed under the terms of Creative Commons 4.0 Attribution.
-Software items in RATOM repositories are distributed under the terms of the MIT License.
+Software items in CARASCAP repositories are distributed under the terms of the MIT License.
 See the LICENSE file for additional details.

 &copy; 2022, The University of North Carolina at Chapel Hill.